bitrise-steplib/bitrise-step-simple-git-clone/README.md

 # Simple Git Clone

 The step checks out the defined repository state.
 The checkout process depends on the checkout properties: the step checks out a repository state defined by a branch, git commit or a git tag.

 ## How to use this Step

-Can be run directly with the [bitrise CLI](https://github.com/bitrise-io/bitrise), just `git clone` this repository, `cd` into it's folder in your Terminal/Command Line and call `bitrise run test`.
+Can be run directly with the [bitrise CLI](https://github.com/bitrise-io/bitrise), just `git clone` this repository, `cd` into its folder in your Terminal/Command Line and call `bitrise run test`.

 *Check the `bitrise.yml` file for required inputs which have to be